This guide covers everything you need to know about how to detail a car or truck on the outside and inside.

 When these marks build up they can create a dull look to your finish.
 They can also look very unsightly in bright sunlight.

 Polishing can be done by hand but it would be difficult to do more than a square foot or two before you became worn out.
 It just isn’t practical to polish and entire car by hand.
 For this reason you’ll want to invest in a quality dual action polisher.
-These are much safer to use than a typical orbital polisher and will be much less likely to produce unsightly holograms or cause too much wear on the clear coat.
+These are much safer to use than a typical orbital polisher and will be much less likely to produce unsightly holograms or cause too much wear on the top protective layer.

-A dual action polisher doesn’t just spin a polishing pad but it also varies the midpoint of the pad so that the pad doesn’t sit in a single spot and wear down the clear coat.
+A proper polisher doesn’t just spin a polishing pad but it also varies the midpoint of the pad so that the pad doesn’t sit in a single spot and wear down the clear layer.